-The Berry Events Center, which opened its doors in October 1999, is home to the NMU men’s and women’s basketball teams and hockey team.
-The facility is named in honor of the John Berry family, who made a gift of $2 million to Northern Michigan University to help build the facility.
-John Berry is a 1971 NMU alumnus.
+The Berry Events Center, which opened its doors in October 1999, is home to the Northern Michigan hockey team and men’s and women’s basketball teams.
+The facility is named in honor of the John Berry family, who made a gift of $2 million to Northern Michigan to help build the facility.
+John Berry is a 1971 Northern Michigan alumnus.

 The facility provides individual seating for approximately 3,800 fans, in addition to seats in 16 luxury boxes.
 Along the perimeter of the arena are four large concession areas, as well as standing room for approximately 400 fans.